yuvalm11/inverted-pendulum/README.md

 Our reward function is a weighted average of the squared distance from $\theta = 0$ and $x=0$, where the $x$ distance is weighted significantly lower than the $\theta$ distance.
 That way the agent learns to first balance the pole and then center the cart.

-In [Erik Starnd's](https://fab.cba.mit.edu/classes/864.23/people/Erik/policy-gradients/), He's going through the theory of the algorithm in more detail.
+In [Erik Starnd's post](https://fab.cba.mit.edu/classes/864.23/people/Erik/policy-gradients/), He's going through the theory of the algorithm in more detail.
 I recommend reading through it as well as his implementation of the algorithm.

 ### Results: